 Selling your home entails much more than deciding on the asking price, placing a “For Sale” sign in the yard and finding a buyer.
 There are numerous appointments: showings, inspections, walk through, etc. Each time a seller meets with a buyer, his liability increases.
 When a real estate agent is shielding the seller from these meetings there is less opportunity for the buyer to claim (rightfully or not) that the seller made certain statements regarding the desirability or condition of the home.

 In today’s heated seller’s market, it’s all about packaging, and exposure.

 When you want to sell for the highest possible price, understand your home is a product.
 You may want to spend some time, money and effort in prepping it for sale.
 I believe any dollar you spend should net you at least three.
 Your home needs to be professionally photographed and compelling marketing copy written.

 Your home should be listed on all of the major real estate web sites.
 In today’s internet driven world, open houses sell homes (and you should not be the one hosting).
 If you are concerned about security insist that your agent have more than one representative at your home.
 Once you receive an offer, there is much more to it than opening escrow.

 You need to negotiate the price and terms.
 You will need to be certain that the buyer is qualified.
 Then you will need to provide comparable sales and listings for the appraisal.
 If the buyer’s appraisal comes in at a value less than the purchase price, the buyer may no longer qualify for financing and/or the buyer may be unwilling to pay more than the appraised value.
 After the buyer’s inspection, there may be another round of negotiations.

-If you do elect to sell on your own, you should at a minimum hire a real estate attorney to review the purchase contract and disclosures.
+If you do elect to opt for the for sale by owner route, you should at a minimum hire a real estate attorney to review the purchase contract and disclosures.